Tourist attractions in Dubai: Meydan Racecourse

 Meydan Racecourse is a horse racing facility located in Dubai, United Arab Emirates.
 It opened on 27 March 2010, replacing Nad Al Sheba Racecourse, which formerly occupied the same site.
 It can accommodate over 60,000 spectators in a 1-mile-long grandstand.
-When not used for races it will serve as a business and conference integrated facility.
+When not used for races, it serves as a business and conference integrated facility.
 A horse racing museum and gallery are also planned.
 The development also includes a nine-hole golf course.

 The 7.5 million m² Meydan Racecourse includes Meydan Marina, The Meydan – the world's first five-star track-side hotel with 285 rooms, two race tracks and the Grandstand, which comprises a hotel, restaurants, a racing museum and 72 corporate suites for entertaining throughout the year.

 It has a 2,400 metre left-handed turf race track and a left-handed 8.75-furlong (1,750 metres) Tapeta synthetic dirt course.
-It operates from November through March and features the Winter Racing Challenge, Dubai International Racing Carnival and the Dubai World Cup Night.
-The Dubai World Cup is the world's richest race day with over US$26.25 million in prize money.
+It operates from November, through March and features the Winter Racing Challenge, Dubai International Racing Carnival and the Dubai World Cup Night.
+The Dubai World Cup is the world's richest race day with over US$26.25 million as prize money.

 The Racecourse district occupies 67 million square feet (620 ha); the overall Meydan City development however is 200 million square feet (1,900 ha).
 It is divided into four sub-districts: Meydan Racecourse, Meydan Metropolis, Meydan Horizons, and Meydan Godolphin Parks.
 Meydan is closely affiliated with Mohammed bin Rashid Al Maktoum, UAE Vice President and Prime Minister and Ruler of Dubai.

 Ski Dubai

 Ski Dubai is an indoor ski resort with 22,500 square meters of indoor ski area.
 It is a part of the Mall of the Emirates, one of the largest shopping malls in the world, located in Dubai, United Arab Emirates.
 It was developed by Majid Al Futtaim Properties, which also operates the Mall of the Emirates.

 Opened in November 2005, the indoor resort features an 85-meter-high indoor mountain with 5 slopes of varying steepness and difficulty, including a 400-metre-long run, the world's first indoor black run, and various features (boxes, rails, kickers) that are changed on a regular basis.
 A quad lift and a tow lift carry skiers and snowboarders up the mountain.
-Adjoining the slopes is a 3,000-square-metre Snow Park play area comprising sled and toboggan runs, an icy body slide, climbing towers, giant snowballs and an ice cave.
+Adjoining the slopes is a 3,000-square-metre Snow Park play area comprising sled and toboggan runs, an icy body slide, climbing towers, giant snowballs, and an ice cave.
 Ski Dubai also houses a number of penguins who are let out of their enclosures several times a day.
 Penguin encounters can be booked, allowing the public to interact directly with the penguins.
 Winter clothing, ski and snowboard equipment are included in the price of admission.
 An extremely efficient insulation system helps the facility maintain a temperature of -4 °C (30 °F) during the day and −6 °C (21 °F) at night when the snow is produced.